LemesoftNostalgic/sprint-o-matic/README.md

 Use the web version if you want to just try the application quickly.
 The web application is a bit slow, and it doesn't have the background music, but it is always up-to date.
+It can also be tried out with Android phones, but it is fast enough only with the best smartphones.

   * [Web application starts here](https://lemesoftnostalgic.github.io/sprint-o-matic/)